anirban222777das/SILENT-MIDNIGHT/README.md

 Memory: 8 GB RAM
 Graphics: NVIDIA GTX 1060 or equivalent (or similar)
 Storage: 2 GB available space
-Feedback
-Your feedback is essential to us!
-If you encounter any bugs, glitches, or have suggestions for improvement, please don’t hesitate to let us know.
-Your input will help shape the future of Silent Midnight.

-How to Provide Feedback:
-Email:chakrabortyaniket901901@gmail.com
-Feedback Form/Forum: [Feedback link or form here, if available] Alternatively, feel free to leave feedback in the game’s community Known Issues
-Since this is a prototype, you may come across the following known issues:

-Placeholder assets (textures, models, or sounds)
-Some features or mechanics may be unfinished or missing (such as saving/loading, or advanced combat mechanics) Potential bugs with enemy AI behavior or pathfinding Performance issues on lower-end systems or with certain hardware configurations UI glitches or incomplete HUD elements
-Please report any additional bugs or issues you encounter to help us improve the game.

-Contact
 For any inquiries or support, feel free to contact us:
 Thank you for your interest in Silent Midnight and for helping us make it even better!
 Stay cautious, keep your wits about you, and remember: in Silent Midnight, the darkness is your only enemy.